XTLS/XTLS.github.io/content_en/documents/level-2/transparent_proxy/transparent_proxy.md

 ### iptables/nftables

-iptables & nftables are the same way to implemented Transparent Proxy，and the following uses iptables uniformly.
+iptables & nftables are the same way to implemented Transparent Proxy, and the following uses iptables uniformly.

 The Transparent Proxy which based on iptables only available in Linux system(concluding Openwrt/Android).
 For its more efficiency than tun2socks and it is suitable on router, make it be widely used.

-The existing three vernacular transparent proxy tutorials actually talk about this transparent proxy implementation based on this scheme，they are： **[New V2Ray vernacular tutorials-Transparent Proxy](https://guide.v2fly.org/app/transparent_proxy.html)** , **[New V2Ray vernacular tutorials-TPROXY](https://guide.v2fly.org/app/tproxy.html)** , **[Tproxy Configuration](../../tproxy)** .
+The existing three vernacular transparent proxy tutorials actually talk about this transparent proxy implementation based on this scheme, they are: **[New V2Ray vernacular tutorials-Transparent Proxy](https://guide.v2fly.org/app/transparent_proxy.html)** , **[New V2Ray vernacular tutorials-TPROXY](https://guide.v2fly.org/app/tproxy.html)** , **[Tproxy Configuration](../../tproxy)** .
 And the first article is based on iptables-redirect mode, but is outdated and not recommended for use, only reference.
 The second and third articles talk about the implementation of transparent proxy based on iptables-tproxy mode.

 ## iptables implement the principle of transparent proxy
-Linux use `Netfilter` to manage network，the `Netfilter` model is as follows:
+Linux use `Netfilter` to manage network, the `Netfilter` model is as follows:

 ![Netfilter](../netfilter.png)